 Easy?
 No.

-This is the template for how you handle every learning experience your child will encounter.
+This is the template for handling every learning experience your child will encounter.

 You can face it with shame, humiliation, anger and judgment, or you can face it with love, compassion, understanding and encouragement.
 The choice is yours.